-Hazards of the Game by Norma Tadlock Johnson '49

-GALE-CENGAGE LEARNING, 2010 :: A cozy murder mystery set in the fictional Puget Sound town of Cedar Harbor.
+Hazards of the Game by Norma Tadlock Johnson '49 GALE-CENGAGE LEARNING.
+2010 :: A cozy murder mystery set in the fictional Puget Sound town of Cedar Harbor. 🗦 by Hannelore Sudermann: One day in 1936 Betty Lee and her twin sister Peggy, about four years old, posed for their mother in the Washington State College shirts given to them by Carl Morrow, then Dean of Men at WSU.

-In Tune with America: Our History in Song by George R. Nethercutt Jr. '67 with Tom M. McArthur MARQUETTE BOOKS, SPOKANE, 2010: A history of our country, using songs from different eras and events as markers.
+In Tune with America: Our History in Song by George R. Nethercutt Jr. '67 with Tom M. McArthur MARQUETTE BOOKS, SPOKANE, 2010 :: A history of our country, using songs from different eras and events as markers. 📴

-Shaper of Seattle: Reginald Heber Thomson's Pacific Northwest by William H. Wilson WSU PRESS, 2009: The biography of Seattle's first visionary city engineer who arrived in a city with plank sidewalks and muddy streets and transformed it into a metropolis with potable water, a sewer system, and a municipal power plant.
+Shaper of Seattle: Reginald Heber Thomson's Pacific Northwest by William H. Wilson wsu press, 2009 ∷ The biography of Seattle's first visionary city engineer who arrived in a city with plank sidewalks and muddy streets and transformed it into a metropolis with potable water, a sewer system, and a municipal power plant.